Pyt-logo

 Where is Luzon located?

-The island is mostly a rectangular area roughly that lies in the north of Manila.
+The island is mostly a roughly rectangular area that lies in the north of Manila.
 It spreads in the north-south orientation.
 There are two peninsulas in the south of Manila: Batangas and Bicol.
 One extends towards the south the other towards the southeast.
 This bifurcation gives Luzon its extremely irregular shape.

 Geography of Luzon Island